evaera/roblox-lua-promise/lib/README.md

       static: true
       params: "promises: array<Promise<T>>"
       returns: Promise<array<T>>

+    - name: allSettled
+      desc: |
+        Accepts an array of Promises and returns a new Promise that resolves with an array of in-place PromiseStatuses when all input Promises have settled.
+This is equivalent to mapping `promise:finally` over the array of Promises.
+      static: true
+      params: "promises: array<Promise<T>>"
+      returns: Promise<array<PromiseStatus>>

     - name: race
       desc: |
         Accepts an array of Promises and returns a new promise that is resolved or rejected as soon as any Promise in the array resolves or rejects.